jmpowley/quiescent_galaxies/scalpel/README.md

-# SCALPEL (Structural Component Analysis PipELinE)
+# SCALPEL (Structural Component AnaLysis PipELine)
 A Python module to perform a bulge-disc decomposition of integral field unit spectroscopy observations of a galaxy.